How Nabu Evaluates Research

 Initial validation results from the Nabu evaluation corpus.
 Numbers will be updated as the expanded validation corpus completes.

-Nabu’s primary reviewers achieve an ICC2 of 0.81 (absolute agreement) on the composite Quality score - more than double the published meta-analytic benchmark for human peer review (0.34, across 48 studies and 19,443 manuscripts).
-When the adjudication layer is applied (resolving score divergence on strength of evidence), reliability rises to 0.89.
+Nabu’s primary reviewers achieve an ICC2 of 0.81 (absolute agreement) across all scoring dimensions (n=400+, sampled across OECD Fields of Science) - more than double the published meta-analytic benchmark for human peer review (0.34, across 48 studies and 19,443 manuscripts).

 Bornmann, Mutz & Daniel (2010).
 A reliability-generalization study of journal peer reviews: a multilevel meta-analysis.
 PLOS ONE, 5(12), e14331. doi:10.1371/journal.pone.0014331